-- Multi-purpose: You can use SAS for fraud prevention but also generic data analytics and statistical models.
+- Multi-purpose: You can use SAS for fraud prevention, generic data analytics, and statistical models.

-- Powerful data science tools: For the more technically-minded fraud managers, you will get to play with clustering regression, natural language processing, and more.
+- Powerful data science tools: More technically-minded fraud managers can play with clustering regression, natural language processing, and more.

-- Social network analysis: Not to be confused with reverse social media lookup, this is a feature that lets you visualize connections between data points.
+- Social network analysis: Not to be confused with reverse social media lookup, this feature lets you visualize connections between data points.

 - Dated UI: SAS is a powerful tool but not the best-looking software, unfortunately.